zxdb/ZXDB/README.md

 * `scores` - average score received by each entry at main websites

 * `scraps` - obsolete files from the Original WorldOfSpectrum

+* `tags` - sets of programs with similar characteristics (participants in the same competition, based on the same original game, etc)

 * `topics` - catalogue of magazine sections